Frequently Asked Questions

 |Step 1: Preparation for Installation

-To install on an existing system, a sprinkler technician can drain the system and drill a hole in the pipe.
-Once that has been done, install a 1.5” threaded mechanical tee to receive a pipe nipple, ball valve and Salamander Reservoir.
+To install in existing drained system, begin by drilling 1.5” hole in the pipe to accommodate a 1.5” threaded mechanical tee.
+This tee will then receive a pipe nipple, ball valve and the Salamander Reservoir.

 |Step 2: Install the Salamander Reservoir

-Install the pipe nipple, ball valve and Salamander Reservoir into the threaded mechanical tee.
-Leave the ball valve in the closed position until the technician is confident that the seals are good.
+After the mechanical tee has been installed, thread a pipe nipple, ball valve and the Salamander Reservoir.
+Leave the large ball valve in the closed position until all seals are good and watertight.

-The Salamander Reservoir’s orientation requires the ¼” bleed valve to be positioned at the top of the reservoir to bleed out any air from the reservoir.
+The Salamander Reservoir should be oriented with its ball valve at the top of the reservoir to bleed air as it gets filled with water from the system.

-Open the bleed valve at the top of the Salamander Reservoir to bleed out any air from the reservoir.
+Slowly open the ball valve at the top of the Salamander Reservoir to bleed the air out as the reservoir begins to fill with water from the system.

-The reservoir is full of water when water begins to come out from the top bleed valve, and will be at equal pressure to the rest of the system.
-Close and plug the Salamander Reservoir’s bleed valve.
+The reservoir is full of water when water begins to come out from the top bleed valve.
+At this point, the Salamander Reservoir will also be at equal pressure with the rest of the system.
+Close and plug the ball valve on the Salamander Reservoir.

 |Step 4: Final Positioning

-Fully open the ball valve between the system and the Salamander Reservoir and ensure connectivity between the Salamander Reservoir and the Salamander Control System.
+Fully open the ball valve between the system and the Salamander Reservoir and ensure connectivity between the Salamander Reservoir and the Salamander Control System and secure the sensor battery pack.